tsmith123/react-pluralize/README.md

 ## Props

 **singular** (required)(String)

 Provide the singular form of the noun

 **plural** (optional)(String)

 In the English language most nouns are pluralized by adding an "s" to the end but if this isn't the case then you need to provide the irregular plural form as a prop value.
 For example, if the noun (singular) is "person" then provide "people" as the value.

 **count** (optional but recommended)(default: 1)(Number)

 If you don't provide a count prop value then a default value of 1 is used.
 To take advantage of dynamic updating, you should include this prop.

 **showCount** (optional)(default: true)(Boolean)

 If you would prefer not to see the count in the output then set this prop to false.

-The following props can be provided to style the appearance of the output.
+The component also accepts `className` and `style` should you wish to style the appearance of the output.

 **className** (optional)(String)